tangentcode/learntris/README.md

 ## Getting Started

 The first step is to git clone or fork this repository and run `testris.py`.
-You will need a recent version of [Python](https://www.python.org/), preferably Python 3.2 or later, but Python 2.x works fine as well.
+You will need a recent version of [Python](https://www.python.org/), preferably Python 3.5 or later.
 (Remember: Python is *only* for the test runner.
 You can use any language you want to write your implementation.)